fu8uk1/RustScan/README.md

 RustScan also has some `// TODO`'s in the codebase, which are meant more for the core team but we wouldn't say no to help with these issues.

 If you have any feature suggestions or bugs, leave a GitHub issue.
 We welcome any and all support :D

-We communicate over Discord.
-[Click here](https://discord.gg/GFrQsGy) to join our Discord community!

 ## Rewarding you
 I cannot pay you :-( But, I can place your GitHub profile on the README under `#Contributors` as a thank you! :)